mattly/lyonheart-us-metalsmith-archive/contents/articles/refining-software/index.markdown

 Creating a software prototype can be an expensive gamble of time, so hopefully you've gauged the demand for what you're building before you even start.
 Consider your target audience: How savvy are they?
 How will they to respond to ambiguity?
 These considerations hold regardless of the type of software you're building -- libraries have many of the same concerns, even if the audience is other developers.

-Your prototype might be adequate to someone who is a domain expert and thoroughly familiar with your software, but mainstream users are probably neither.[^early-adopters]  A closed group of savvy, trusted colleagues can be far more valuable with their feedback than random strangers from the internet.
+Your prototype might be adequate to someone who is a domain expert and thoroughly familiar with your software, but mainstream users are probably neither[^early-adopters].
+A closed group of savvy, trusted colleagues can be far more valuable with their feedback than random strangers from the internet.

 Before embarking on a new software project, it's worth asking and writing down: What will this idea do better than incumbent solutions?
 Keep the answer short -- a sentence at most -- and you'll have a basis for evaluating your "Minimum Viable", and how you will approach the two main problems of building software:

 One half of building software is primarily technical, and is in the realm we call *programming*: Answering **"how can I help people save time and/or money through automation?"**  When you set out to create new software, the answer to this question is how you will sell people on what you're building.

-The other half of the building software is more humanitarian, and given lesser importance by many engineers:[^nerds] **"how can I delight people through automation?"**  When building software, how you approach this question is the difference between a product people hate but use because they have to[^user-customers] and a product so great people will recommend to their friends and colleagues.
+The other half of the building software is more humanitarian, and given lesser importance by many engineers[^nerds]: **"how can I delight people through automation?"**  When building software, how you approach this question is the difference between a product people hate but use because they have to[^user-customers] and a product so great people will recommend to their friends and colleagues.

 The latter question is often harder; it's where a lot of the *art* in building software comes into play.
 There's a line to be drawn between unacceptably raw and impossibly perfect -- and if you value **minimum** over **viable** you'll end up shipping a prototype.